Commercial

 Case study: car yard frontage

-The yard wanted one branch to hold the broad frontage while also giving the operator a tighter look at activity around the main lane.
+The yard wanted one camera position to hold the broad frontage while also giving the operator a tighter look at activity around the main lane.
 TandemVu made sense there, but the office entry and vehicle gate still needed fixed views.

 Case study: depot loading yard